-Award-winning architect Brad Swartz has received the 2017 Emerging Interior Design Practice Award from the Australian Institute of Design and it’s no wonder, in the last two years his Sydney studio has won a string of accolades for inventive apartments that punch way beyond their size.
+Architect Brad Swartz has received the pretigious 2017 Australian Interior Design Award (AIDA) in the category of Emerging Interior Design Practice and it’s no wonder, in the last two years his Sydney studio has won a string of accolades for inventive apartments that punch way beyond their size.

 MS: I have to say you have a relatively light digital footprint… apart from the string of awards of course...

 BS: Yes our website is very concise, like our architecture!

 We are fairly young and got the studio going in 2015 after receiving an award for the Darlinghurst Apartment at the Houses Awards.
 Winning that award kicked off the practice.
 Before that I was working with Kelvin Ho on residential projects, a hotel, and a couple of other commissions.
 A mix.
 Working with Akin Creative gave me a grasp of the way interior architects think.

 How would you describe the difference between architects and interior architects?

 I think a lot of architects are rigid in their thinking on form follows function, whereas interior designers think about how to create the feeling of space.
 I honed those skills in Kelvin’s studio.

 The core team is currently just two of us, me and Emily Elliott.
 We’ve intentionally decided to grow slowly so we can keep control of quality.
 Em has experience in high-end residential design and is really good when it gets to the construction details.
 Part-time, we have Mitchel Bonus (who is starting his own practice called Make Good), and student Sophia Swift who helps make beautiful models.

 I am interested in your approach to city living and making the most of small spaces.
 How would you describe the architecture you do and your design philosophy?